All posts

 The Numbers First

-According to the American Academy of Arts and Sciences, of the nearly 1.4 million students who completed a degree by 2024, 47% had changed their primary major at some point during their studies.
+According to the American Academy of Arts and Sciences, 47% of students had changed their primary major at some point during their studies.
 Broader survey data puts the figure even higher — around 80% of students change their major at least once before graduating.

 7 Signs It's Time to Change Your Major

 • You chose it for the wrong reasons.
-Parental pressure, prestige, or earning potential alone are not good enough reasons to spend four years on something.
+Parental pressure, prestige, or earning potential alone are not good enough reasons.

 How Hard Is It to Change?
 It Depends on Two Things